-- Amazon Echo Buds (2nd Gen): This sometimes costs a bit more than $100 USD, disqualifying it as a top contender, but it’s a great pair of entry-level smart earbuds that retails for much less than the likes of the Apple AirPods Pro.
+- Amazon Echo Buds (2nd Gen): This sometimes costs a bit more than $100, disqualifying it as a top contender, but it’s a great pair of entry-level smart earbuds that retails for much less than the likes of the Apple AirPods Pro.
 You get hands-free access to Alexa, which is helpful for smart home enthusiasts.
-Noise cancelling is good and rivals more expensive competitors.
-When it’s in stock, you can get it for $69.99 at Amazon.
+Noise canceling is good and rivals more expensive competitors.
+When it’s in stock, you can get it for $119 at Amazon.

-- Anker Soundcore Life A1: Anker’s IPX7 earbuds cost just $29.99 at Amazon, and feature stabilizing ear wings that keep the buds in place no matter how you move.
-The boosted bass response may be a bit much for most listeners but you can amend this from your media player’s EQ module.
+- Anker Soundcore Life A1: Anker’s IPX7 earbuds cost just $49 at Amazon, and feature stabilizing ear wings that keep the buds in place no matter how you move.
+The boosted bass response may be a bit much for most listeners, but you can amend this from your media player’s EQ module.

-- JLab Epic Air Sport ANC: Okay, this set of earphones is an epically good deal and sells for $89.98 at Amazon.
-You get some premium features like top-notch ANC, an ear hook design, and relatively a consumer-friendly sound.
+- JLab Epic Air Sport ANC: Okay, this set of earphones is an epically good deal and sells for $89 at Amazon.
+You get some premium features like top-notch ANC, an ear hook design, and a relatively consumer-friendly sound.
 The touch controls aren’t great, and neither is the mic quality, but if you can overlook those things, you’ll love these buds.

-- JLab GO Air POP: This extremely budget friendly set of earbuds sounds great, with over 11 hours of battery life, and an IPX4 rating.
-Its touch controls lack some refinement and the mic is imperfect, but it’s so cheap ($17 at Amazon).
+- JLab GO Air POP: This extremely budget-friendly set of earbuds sounds great, with over 11 hours of battery life, and an IPX4 rating.
+Its touch controls lack some refinement, and the mic is imperfect, but it’s so cheap ($24 at Amazon).

-- OnePlus Buds Z: If you like the design of the original Apple AirPods, but want something that seals to your ears, you should check out these budget buds for $49.99 at Newegg.
+- OnePlus Buds Z: If you like the design of the original Apple AirPods but want something that seals your ears, you should check out these budget buds for on the product’s website.
 They have an IPX4 rating, quick charging, support the AAC codec, and good mic quality.

-- OnePlus Buds Z2: This set of earbuds merits an IP55 rating and you can use either bud in mono mode.
-When you buy the Buds Z2, you get access to Bluetooth 5.2 which opens the door for LE Audio support.
-These Buds Z2 has good noise cancelling, especially for the price of $49.99 at Amazon, but it limits you to SBC and AAC streaming.
+- OnePlus Buds Z2: This set of earbuds merits an IP55 rating, and you can use either bud in mono mode.
+When you buy the Buds Z2, you get access to Bluetooth 5.2, which opens the door for LE Audio support.
+These Buds Z2 has good noise canceling, especially for the price of $99 at Amazon, but it limits you to SBC and AAC streaming.

-- Skullcandy Mod XT: If you can get past the stiff buttons on the buds, the combination of price of $53.99 at Amazon, IP55 rating, Bluetooth multipoint, and consumer friendly frequency response makes this set stiff competition.
+- Skullcandy Mod XT: If you can get past the stiff buttons on the buds, the combination of the price of $48 at Amazon, IP55 rating, Bluetooth multipoint, and consumer-friendly frequency response makes this set stiff competition.

-- TCL MOVEAUDIO S600: If you don’t mind the AirPods-like look and feel of TCL’s earbuds, you’ll enjoy the premium features at an affordable price ($109.99 at Amazon) like a bit of ANC, an IP54 rating, and wireless charging.
+- TCL MOVEAUDIO S600: If you want the AirPods look and feel, you’ll enjoy the premium features at an affordable price ($99 at Amazon) like a bit of ANC, an IP54 rating, and wireless charging.

-- TOZO T6: As a straight forward set of earbuds, this budget set has some quirks like maxing out volume when you initially connect.
-If you can look past such an oversight, it’s not bad for only $24.99 at Amazon.
+- TOZO T6: As a straightforward set of earbuds, this budget set has some quirks, like maxing out the volume when you initially connect.
+If you can look past such an oversight, it’s not bad for only $26 at Amazon.

 What you should know about cheap wireless earbuds

-When you buy a cheap pair of earbuds, even the best wireless earbuds under $100 USD, you’re sacrificing style, build quality, and extra features like noise cancelling.
-Just because you’re saving money on your affordable wireless buds, doesn’t mean you’re sacrificing basic Bluetooth performance though.
+When you buy a cheap pair of earbuds, even the best wireless earbuds under $100, you’re sacrificing style, build quality, and extra features like noise canceling.
+Just because you’re saving money on your affordable wireless buds doesn’t mean you’re sacrificing basic Bluetooth performance though.
 You can read our in-depth buyer’s guide or skim the important stuff below.